RMHSProgrammingClub/Bot-Client/kotlin/README.md

 ### How to use
 Please reference the wiki for the documentation and in depth instructions on how to begin.
 Here: https://github.com/RMHSProgrammingClub/Bot-Game/wiki
 ### How to build
- - Download and install IntelliJ here: https://www.jetbrains.com/idea/
  - Download / clone this repository
  - Unzip the repository if necessary
  - cd to the directory
  - run this command
    - linux / osx - "./gradlew build"
    - windows - "./gradlew.bat build" (not tested, may not work)
  - Yay!
-Your compiled client is now located under build/libs/BotClient-Kotlin.jar
+Your compiled client is now located under build/libs/

 ### Importing into IntelliJ
  - Download and install IntelliJ here: https://www.jetbrains.com/idea/
  - Download / clone this repository